-The Social Justice and Human Rights program at ASU’s West campus prepares students for lives spent advocating for social justice and protecting human rights in local, national, and global contexts.
-With focus areas of advocacy and social change, trauma studies and humanitarianism, and materialism and inequality, students can find rewarding futures advocating for victims and survivors of human trafficking, domestic abuse, disaster relief, and migrant populations.
+The Social Justice and Human Rights degree at ASU’s West campus prepares students for lives spent advocating for social justice and protecting human rights in local, national, and global contexts.
+With focus areas of advocacy, social change, trauma studies, humanitarianism, materialism, inequality.

-The School of Social and Behavioral Sciences offers a BA in social justice and human rights through the New College of Interdisciplinary Arts and Sciences at ASU's West campus.
-This program spans the social sciences and the humanities to prepare students to meet the challenges of twenty-first century issues of social justice and protection of human rights in local, national, international and global contexts.
-The degree introduces students to principles and practices of everyday humanitarianism, multimedia advocacy, and theories and practices of social justice and human rights.
+The BA program in social justice and human rights spans the social sciences and the humanities to prepare students to meet the challenges of 21st-century issues of social justice and protection of human rights in local, national, international and global contexts.
+The degree program introduces students to principles and practices of everyday humanitarianism, multimedia advocacy and theories and practices of social justice and human rights.

 A major map outlines the degree’s requirements for graduation.